KEINOS/parsedown-extension_table-of-contents/README.md

 As of Parsedown ToC Extension v1.1.1, you can use the [anchor identifiers](https://michelf.ca/projects/php-markdown/extra/#header-id) for [Parsedown Extra](https://github.com/erusev/parsedown-extra).

 With this feature, you can specify the anchor name you like.
-Useful if the headings are in UTF-8 (not in ASCII) and/or placing "go back" links in page.
+Useful if the headings are in UTF-8 (not in ASCII) and to make it readable.
+Such as placing the "go back" links in a page.

 ```markdown
 # SampleHead1 {#self-defined-head1}